Accessible fragments of generalized probabilistic theories, cone equivalence, and applications to witnessing nonclassicality: Cone-equivalent accessible GPT fragments

 Hence, given any two cone-equivalent accessible GPT fragments, either both are classically explainable, or neither is.
 Since we have shown that cone-equivalent accessible GPT fragments arise in a number of natural experimental scenarios, this result is a useful tool for assessing nonclassicality in these scenarios.

-Note also that Theorem~\ref{maintechnicalres} holds even with the more permissive notion of cone equivalence discussed in Remark~\ref{rem:EquivalentGPT}.\footnote{ Furthermore, the proof does not actually use the full geometric structure of accessible GPT fragments.
-This means that there exist pairs consisting of a subset of the GPT state space and a subset of the GPT effect space, which cannot be thought of as accessible GPT fragments, but where the proof nonetheless applies.
-Whether or not there are interesting physical scenarios captured by this added generality remains an open question. } This follows directly from Theorem~\ref{maintechnicalres} together with the fact that if a GPT is simplex-embeddable, then so too is any equivalent GPT.
-Furthermore, in Appendix~\ref{strongerthm} we prove a slightly stronger version of this theorem using a slightly weaker notion of {\em simplicial-cone embedding}.
+Note also that Theorem~\ref{maintechnicalres} holds even with the more permissive notion of cone equivalence discussed in Remark~\ref{rem:EquivalentGPT}.\footnote{ Furthermore, the proof does not actually use the full geometric structure of accessible GPT fragments but only that of a `GPT fragment', see Ref.~\cite{selby2022open} } This follows directly from Theorem~\ref{maintechnicalres} together with the fact that if a GPT is simplex-embeddable, then so too is any equivalent GPT.
+Furthermore, in Appendix~\ref{strongerthm} we prove a slightly stronger version of this theorem using a slightly weaker notion of \emph{simplicial-cone embedding}.